devyanik990-coder/payresolve_agentic_ai/README.md

 The product follows a human-in-the-loop model: AI supports investigation and reasoning, while the analyst remains responsible for reviewing and making the final decision.

 Product Work
-The project was developed as a selfdirected product portfolio project to demonstrate product thinking and hands-on product development across AI and Payments.
+The project was developed as a self-directed product portfolio project to demonstrate product thinking and hands-on product development across AI and Payments.

 Product artifacts include:
 Product Requirements Document (PRD)